udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 ### Task 1: Remove resources and configuration created during this lab

-You should follow all steps provided *after* attending the hands-on lab.

-1. Log in to the Azure portal.
+1. Log in to the Azure portal

-2. Navigate to the **Policy** blade.
+2. Navigate to the **Policy** blade

-3. Click on **Assignments** and delete all policy assignments created during this lab
+3. Select **Assignments** and delete all policy assignments created during this lab

-4. Click on **Definitions** and delete any policy definitions or initiative definitions created during this lab
+4. Select **Definitions** and delete any policy definitions or initiative definitions created during this lab

-5. Navigate to the **Management Groups** blade.
+5. Navigate to the **Management Groups** blade

-6. Remove any Management Groups crated during this lab.
+6. Remove any Management Groups crated during this lab

 7. Navigate to the **Resource Groups** blade.